RobotsAndPencils/react-robits/TECH.md

 }

 // this is then used in projects via:
-// import { stringUtils } from 'react-robits'
+// import { stringUtils } from '@robotsandpencils/react-robits'
 // stringUtils.manipulationMethod()
 ```